talorS/devalore-restAPI/README.md

--get access token - api example: http://localhost:8080/api/token
+-get an access token - api example: http://localhost:8080/api/token

 **after you have the token, save the value under request headers with key 'x-access-token' **